rohit-khanna/ipl-dashboard/README.md

-# ipl-dashboard
+# IPL Dashboard

-The Inspiration and Code along repository for the Youtube Series by Java Brains [Series Link](https://youtu.be/aL1oP4GJR7M)
+The Code along repository for the Youtube Series by Java Brains [Series Link](https://youtu.be/aL1oP4GJR7M)

 This repository contains the Frontend Application using **ReactJS** and Backend API using **Java SpringBoot**.

+The Data Source for IPL Data : [Kaggle.com](https://www.kaggle.com/nowke9/ipldata)